Hugh Jackman: 2019–present: Concert tour, The Music Man and reprising Wolverine

 Jackman starred in the comedy drama Bad Education (2019), opposite Allison Janney.
 Jackman and Laura Dern starred in Florian Zeller's film The Son, adapted from Zeller's own play of the same name.

 He returned to Broadway in a revival of The Music Man, playing Harold Hill, which began previews in December 2021 and played from February 2022 to January 2023.
 For his performance, Jackman received his second nomination for the Tony Award for Best Actor in a Musical.
 The revival received mixed reviews but was a success at the box office.

 Jackman reprised his role as Wolverine, in Deadpool & Wolverine, starring Ryan Reynolds, set in the Marvel Cinematic Universe.
 It was released on July 26, 2024.

 About training to reprise his Wolverine role, Jackman said "I was thrilled.
 My body was a little sore at the beginning, but I was thrilled that my body was still responding.
 And I realized how good it is for your brain.
 But the hardest bit – the food.
 I have to eat a lot.
 For me, for my body type, I'm naturally skinny.
 To get the size on, that's the hardest bit.
 That's the bit that does my head in."

+From April to June 2025, Jackman starred in and produced Sexual Misconduct of the Middle Classes performing as Jon at the Minetta Lane Theatre, Off-Broadway.
+From March to April 2026, he was set to reprise the role at the same venue.

+From May to June 2026, Jackman starred alongside Sepideh Moafi and Marianna Gailus in the Off-Broadway drama New Born at The Audible Minetta Lane Theatre in New York City.